-David Bronkema is Dean of Palmer Theological Seminary at Eastern University in which the Seminary is housed.
-He is also Associate Professor of International Development, directs the MA in International Development and holds the Templeton Chair for Christian Service through Entrepreneurship.
+David Bronkema is Dean of Palmer Theological Seminary and Palmer College at Eastern University.
+He is also Associate Professor of International Development and holds the Templeton Chair for Christian Service through Entrepreneurship.
 David has been with Eastern University since 2006, and received the Lindback Award for Distinguished Teaching in 2010.

 David’s formal education includes an M.A. in International Relations and a Ph.D. in Sociocultural Anthropology from Yale University.
 His Ph.D. dissertation explored the history of Protestant missions to Latin America and the legacy of those missions for international development work by Christian non-governmental organizations.
 His publications, writings, and talks have explored the intersection between business, civil society, faith, and justice, with a particular interest in the area of spiritual metrics, Business as Mission, religion and development, community development and advocacy, evangelical approaches to engaging the development field, and the informing of anthropological theory from a faith-based perspective.
 His most recent publications are a co-authored book called “Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures” (Baker Books, 2016) and a co-edited book called “On Knowing Humanity: Insights from Theology for Anthropology” (Routledge, 2017).